 - Myanmar has plentiful resources for the indigenous populations and, as such, there has not been a historical problem of scarcity.
 This has seen the people from Myanmar have a different perception of the environment, sustainability and its use.
 They generally hold the view that everything that grows in the environment belongs to anyone who can make use of it.
 For example, they may cut down trees at random as they need them.
 Ultimately, there is little concern for recycling or sustainable practices.

 The name ‘Burma’ was adopted in the 19th century following Britishinvasion of the country.
 In 1989, the ruling military regime changed Burma’s name to ‘The Republic of the Union of Myanmar’ to reclaim an indigenous title.
 However, pro- activists, including Aung San Suu Kyi, preferred to use the name ‘Burma’ because they did not accept the legitimacy of the unelected military regime to change the official name of the country.
 Furthermore, the name ‘Myanmar’ has pre- connotations that imply the political dominance of the Bamar people (the majority ).
 Thus, many Burmese from minority groups strongly dislike it and choose not to use it.

 Internationally, both names are recognised.
-Since, the military’s fall from power, it has become more common to use ‘Myanmar’.
+Since, the’s fall from power, it has become more common to use ‘Myanmar’.
 However, outside of formal diplomatic exchanges, it's still common practice to refer to the country as ‘Burma’.
 The use of ‘Burma’ often infers a political position recognising the many Burmese in Australia that have suffered under the regime and the of minorities.
 However, this resource follows the growing policy among most of the international community to use ‘Myanmar’.